Hamburg: Organic Altona and Ottensen

 Another organic breakfast alternative is cosy cafe Lillisu offering 100% organic food and drinks.
 In addition to breakfast the women owners also serve sandwiches, filled pasta, spaghetti, soup and salads for lunch, both vegetarian and omnivore, prepared in the tiny kitchen in view of their guests.
 Place your order at the counter and add a home-made cake from the display.
 You'll be served but are expected to return to the counter for payment.
 Set breakfast plates are served on weekends only.
 Decorated in pastel colours this is also the place to buy nostalgic presents and some organic delicatessen (chocolates, olive oil, coffee, ...) as well as "Glück in Gläsern" ("happiness in jars"), (in)famous 100% non-organic nostalgic sweets many Germans will remember from their childhood, sold by the piece.
 As in the Schanzenstern restaurant a selection of magazines from Hamburg-based publishers are there to be read by the guests.

 For a sweet threat head back to Altona train station (where you by the way will find another organic supermarket, this time an Alnatura branch).
 Since 1913 there has been an Italian ice-cream parlour in Ottenser Hauptstaße, which, after world war II became Eiscafe Venezia.
 Today, the owners are no longer of Italian origin, but use organic milk for all of their about 20 flavours.
-Unfortunately the ice-cream isn't fully organic itself; the scoop goes for 1.20 EUR.
+Unfortunately the ice-cream isn't fully organic itself; the scoop goes for 1.40 EUR in 2021.
 Usually the cafe closes at midnight, but you may find it closing earlier on bad weather.

 More to try